Iconic

 Imagine two iconic characters emerging from the piles of our refuse:

-(an innocent girl, cursed as punishment for her god-provoking beauty).
+(a curse as punishment for her god-provoking beauty)

 Prologue